How to ensure AR programmes deliver to the bottom line – part one

 Smug moment: I’ve enjoyed getting back to my roots, direction, content and outreach.
 I still get a huge high when I see client content getting picked up.

-Dark muttering: Why did I think setting up on my own would get me away from the spreadsheets?
+Dark muttering: Why did I think setting up alone would get me away from the spreadsheets?

-Smug moment: So as a reward for going freelance, I got a rescue puppy.
+Smug moment: So, as a reward for going freelance independent, I got a rescue puppy.
 He’s a black lab, crossed with something, maybe a kangaroo.
-But our daily walks give me head space and I’ve dropped a dress size!
+But our daily walks give me head space, and I’ve dropped a dress size!

-Dark muttering: I somewhat underestimated how wildly distracting would be the dogaroo’s ebullient puppy-hood and protracted adolescence – there were days… I’m telling ya…
+Dark muttering: I somewhat underestimated how wildly distracting the dogaroo’s ebullient puppyhood and protracted adolescence would be.
+There were days, I’m telling ya…

-Smug moment: I’ve rejected any pretense at standard working hours, standard dress, standard working practices – and it all works well for me.
+Smug moment: I’ve rejected any pretence at standard working hours, standard dress, and standard working practices – and it all works well for me.

 ‘We’ve come a long, long way together